soumya997/Blog/content/video/Python101/Strings.md

 If you look at the code you can see that using the opposite quotes allows you to use them in the string.
 If for some reason you have to use the same type of quote to encase the string as well as in the string you can 'escape' the quotes using the forward slash.
-This tells python no to interpret the quotes and to keep them as their literal context of a character.
+This tells python not to interpret the quotes and to keep them as their literal context of a character.